 Meeting People and Getting Involved

 It is normal that some days you may miss your former home and friends.
-Meeting people and making new friends in Prince Edward Island can help ease your loneliness and are an important part of living your new life in Prince Edward Island.
+Meeting people and making new friends in PEI can help ease your loneliness and are an important part of living your new life in PEI.

 The following groups and programs are good places to start meeting new people and getting involved in PEI life: